 Verify: Inspect ornament pages at full zoom for consistent rendering.

-Font verification capture set
+Font verification checklist

 The Senswriter way (faster)

-Use the same workflow in one workspace: draft, export, run checks, fix source, and publish one clean release-candidate file.
+Use the same workflow in one workspace: draft, export, run checks, fix the source, and upload one clean final file.

 Write and reorganize chapters/scenes without switching between multiple tools.